 What I mean is, whether they take the offer or they decline it, they are going to be sent down an email sequence that will eventually pitch your core offer.

-While you might be making offers to your subscribers, they are all in line with the content they just consumed.
+While you may be making offers to your subscribers, they are all in line with the content they just consumed.

 Therefore it doesn’t feel random, pushy or desperate.